igauravbhatnagar/igauravbhatnagar/README.md

 - 🌱 I’m currently learning workflow automation strategies using cloud technologies
 - 👯 I’m looking to collaborate on Virtual Reality Game making using Unreal Engine
 - 💬 Ask me about how big banks have used data to get better
-- 📫 How to reach me: Linked in
+- 📫 How to reach me: <a href="https://www.linkedin.com/in/igauravbhatnagar"> Linked-in </a>
 - ⚡ Fun fact: I❤️🐶s and dream of them.

 # Certifications: